 Arab students cannot pursue higher education or find good jobs in Israel unless they are fluent in Hebrew, so SVF has supported two pilot programs for improving the teaching of Hebrew in Arab schools, both of which have been adopted by the GOI with the intent to scale them up to all Arab schools.
 SVF supports gap-year programs that focus on preparation for university and on volunteerism.
 Recognizing the importance of working on multiple levels, SVF also supports work with teachers, principals and academics on education for shared society.

-Click here for a list of current and past education grantees.
+Click here for a list of current education grantees.

 The Emerging Issues Committee identifies emerging issues and trends and develops strategic opportunities to serve the field.

 In 2013, for example, MALAG, Israel’s Council of Higher Education, began a multi-year strategy to increase Arab-Israeli students’ access to, and success in, Israel’s colleges and universities.
 SVF developed an ongoing forum of NGO partners and university-based program coordinators to implement MALAG’s ambitious program.
 That forum meets regularly to discuss and share effective approaches to building shared campuses.

 Recently, SVF identified a gap in the field of shared society programming: a failure to capitalize on and support the emerging leadership potential of people-to-people program graduates.
 To seed programs to bridge that gap, SVF identified and funded three shared society organizations with great potential to build alumni programs.

 - Enhance organizational capacity to support young people committed to shared society values;

 - Provide graduates with ongoing leadership opportunities to serve as ambassadors for shared society values in their communities, on campuses, and beyond; and

 - Evaluate various engagement methodologies and share lessons learned with other organizations in the field.